 Apprenticeships deliver a personalised development programme and provide a work-based route to a skilled occupation with on-the-job training, focussed on job specific skills.
 It is compulsory that 20% of all training takes place 'off-the-job', e.g. at college or internal staff training.
 We offer apprenticeships across a number of key sectors, from Level 2 up to Level 5.

-We’ve broken down the structure of each apprenticeship into the five simple steps – initial assessment, training, gateway, end-point-assessment, completion and certification.
-You can find out more about each step in our employer services guide here, under ‘What’s included in an apprenticeship?’
+The structure of each apprenticeship is broken down into five simple steps – initial assessment, training, gateway, end-point-assessment, completion and certification.

 Our apprenticeship areas